,

 Video Job Ads

 Video played a key part in this.
 Video job ads began to appear as early as 2007 (check out ExpertVillage, an instructional Web site, with his video job ad for a news reporter).
-Here's a Senior Technical Writer video job description "video job post" from Will Staney and the VMware team from Oct.
-18, 2010.

 Suddenly, these new Web 2.0-type job descriptions could have an impact on employer branding